The best bird feeder camera in 2024: birdwatching at home

 ❌ You want an eye-level view: Because it looks down on the feeder, the camera angle is less immersive than others in this list.

 The key to the Green Feathers Bird Feeder Camera Bundle is its solid wooden frame.
 This comes pre-built, but does require you to do a bit of screwing to attach the camera and the its protective shield.
-The wooden construction also makes it easy to customize yourself.
-As you add your own hanging bird feeder you can opt for a squirrel proof one, which makes it the best option for those who want to keep the bird seed for the birds.
-The solid metal camera captures a good Full HD video, which can be saved to a Micro SD card, as well as the optional Green Feathers online service which can be found in the app.
+In our review, we noted that the wooden construction also makes it easy to customize yourself, while adding your own bird feeder means you can opt for a squirrel-proof one.
+We also found in testing that the solid metal camera captures good-quality Full HD video, which can be saved to a Micro SD card, as well as the optional Green Feathers online service which can be found in the app.

-There are a few catches; the camera angle faces slightly downwards, so you don't get the eye-level view of other camera feeders.
+There are a few catches: we found that the camera angle faces slightly downwards, so you don't get the eye-level view of other camera feeders.
 It also requires mains power, which may be an issues for some households.
-Finally a swinging bird feeder sets off the motion detection in the app, meaning you get inundated with alerts, with no option currently to change the sensitivity.
-All that being said, for the DIY enthusiast prepared to work with the components, it is a good option.
+Finally, we found that swinging in the wind sets off the motion detection in the app, meaning you get inundated with alerts, with no option currently to change the sensitivity.
+All that being said, for the DIY enthusiast prepared to work with the components, we think it's a good option.

 Read our in-depth Green Feathers Bird Feeder Camera Bundle